Standpipe Systems – What You Need to Know

 When is a Standpipe System required for a structure?

 The pertinent section of the IBC is 905.3, “Required Installations.”
 Most standpipe systems are installed due to the requirement under Section 905.3.1, “Height.”
 It requires a Class III standpipe to be installed throughout buildings where the floor level of the highest story is located more than 30 ft. above the lowest level of fire department access, or where the lowest floor level is located more than 30 ft. below the highest level of fire department vehicle access.
+To learn more about the different classes of standpipe systems, visit our blog: Types of Standpipe Systems.

 The fire department apparatus access level is defined as the fire department apparatus's actual location relative to the building, not the access level for the fire department personnel entering the building.